F3

 Amana Low-Pressure Switch Open / Loss of Charge Protection

-System displays F3; compressor may not start or may short-cycle; sometimes accompanied by outdoor unit humming.
+The system displays F3; the compressor may not start or may short-cycle; this is sometimes accompanied by outdoor unit humming.

 Advertisements